 (H) The PCSA shall take any adverse action regarding the financial status of an AA case in accordance with the provisions set forth in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, and

-(1) AA shall continue until a state hearing decision is issued if the state hearing is requested within fifteen days prior to the notice period.
+(1) AA shall continue until a state hearing decision is issued if the state hearing is requested within fifteen calendar days of the mailing date on the notice.

 (2) The PCSA shall continue AA if the hearing decision is favorable to the adoptive parent(s).

-(3) The adoptive parent is not required to return AA payments received prior to the issuance of the state hearing decision if a timely appeal is made and the hearing decision is to terminate or adjust the AA payment.
+(3) The adoptive parent is not required to return AA payments received prior to the issuance of the state hearing decision if the state hearing was requested within fifteen calendar days of the mailing date on the notice and the hearing decision is to terminate or amend the monthly AA payment.

 (I) Documentation of the repayment for the overpayment and the adjustment for the underpayment shall be retained in the AA case record.